 Dr. Colvin grew up in Southeast Texas.
 She boldly announced her plan to become a veterinarian at the early age of 5.
-She enjoyed spending time with and learning about all types of animals.
 Her childhood pets included dogs, cats, rabbits, turtles, fish, a hamster and anything else she could talk her mother into harboring in her bedroom including an ant farm.
-She cleaned stalls and fed horses, cattle and goats at a horse boarding stable during college to help pay for her education.
+She cleaned stalls and fed horses, cattle and goats at a boarding stable during college to help pay for her education.

 Dr. Colvin attended Texas A&M where she earned her Bachelor of Science degree in Biomedical Science and Animal Science in 1992 and Doctor of Veterinary Medicine degree in 1998.
-After graduation she practiced for 4 years in the Cy Fair area of Houston, TX where she served as Secretary for the Harris County Veterinary Medical Association and on the Houston Livestock Show Veterinary Committee from 1998-2004.
-She had the privilege to work as the Official Veterinarian for the San Antonio Livestock Show and Rodeo in 2000 and 2001.
+After graduation she practiced for 4 years in the Cy Fair area where she served as Secretary for the Harris County Veterinary Medical Association and on the Houston Livestock Show Veterinary Committee from 1998-2004.
+She served as the Official Veterinarian for the San Antonio Livestock Show and Rodeo in 2000 and 2001.

 Contact Dr. Colvin:

 You may use the email address below to email me directly.

 Dr. Russell has a particular fondness for cats and shares her life and home with “The Stink”, a nakkie Sphynx cat, and “Emma Jane”, the pug who accompanies her to work most days.